 What Affects Implied Volatility?

 The markets fluctuate, and so does the implied volatility of any security.
-As the price of a security rises, that can change its implied volatility, which translates to changes in the premium it costs to buy an option.
+As the price of a security rises, that can change its implied volatility, which can influence changes in the premium it costs to buy an option.

 Another factor that changes the implied volatility priced into an option is the time left until the option expires.
-An option with a relatively near expiration date will have lower implied volatility than one with a longer duration.
-And as an options contract grows closer to its expiration, the implied volatility of that option tends to fall.
+An option with a relatively near expiration date tends to have lower implied volatility than one with a longer duration.
+As an options contract grows closer to its expiration, the implied volatility of that option tends to fall.

 Implied Volatility Pros and Cons